-- To turn off traction control, press and release located on the console. illuminates and the appropriate DIC message displays.
-See Vehicle Messages on page 5-26. - Press and release ♣ again to turn traction control back on.
+- To turn off traction control, press and release and the console. illuminates and the appropriate DIC message displays.
+See Vehicle Messages on page 5-24. - Press and release again to turn traction control back on.

-For more information, see Traction Control System (TCS) on page 9-37.
+See Traction Control System (TCS) on page 9-32.

-StabiliTrak® System
+StabiliTrak[®] System